lkorba/SubscriptionSage/UTILS.md

 ## Reminder System

 The application can send email reminders for upcoming subscription payments.
+Each subscription can have up to 3 reminders configured.

 ### Setup